joshuaboniface/supersensor2/README.md

-# Supersensor v2.x
+# SuperSensor v2.x

-The Supersensor is an all-in-one voice, motion, presence, temperature/humidity/air quality, and light sensor, built on an ESP32 with ESPHome, and inspired heavily by the EverythingSmartHome Everything Presence One sensor and the HomeAssistant "$13 Voice Assistant" project.
+The SuperSensor is an all-in-one voice, motion, presence, temperature/humidity/air quality, and light sensor, built on an ESP32 with ESPHome, and inspired heavily by the EverythingSmartHome Everything Presence One sensor and the HomeAssistant "$13 Voice Assistant" project.

-Use Supersensors around your house to provide HomeAssistant Voice Assist interfaces with wake word detection, as well as other sensor detection options as you want them.
+Use SuperSensors around your house to provide HomeAssistant Voice Assist interfaces with wake word detection, as well as other sensor detection options as you want them.